Links are found in nearly all web pages. Links allow users to click their way from page to page.

-A hyperlink (or link) is a word, group of words, or image that you can click on to jump to another document.
+A hyperlink is an element, a text, or an image that you can click on, and jump to another document.

-The href attribute specifies the destination of a link.
+The href attribute specifies the destination address (http://www.w3schools.com/html/)

 The target attribute specifies where to open the linked document.

-The example below will open the linked document in a new browser window or a new tab:
+This example will open the linked document in a new browser window or in a new tab:

-The id attribute can be used to create a bookmark inside an HTML document.
+The id attribute can be used to create bookmarks inside HTML documents.

-Or, create a link to the "Useful Tips Section" from another page:
+Or, create a link to the <a> element (Useful Tips Section) from another page: